sirshend/polygon-testnet-deployer-with-hardhat/README.md

 You can now go to [mumbai.polygonscan.com](https://mumbai.polygonscan.com) or your metamask wallet or your alchemy dashboard and can see the deployed smartcontract.

+### To do:

+Make this whole thing work with just https://rpc-mumbai.maticvigil.com or https://matic-mumbai.chainstacklabs.com; without using alchemy.
+Find a way to track the latest rpc endpoint active.
+Does adding ```wss://``` instead of ```https://``` to https://rpc-mumbai.maticvigil.com etc solve it?
+Need to try this out.